iPad Tablet Computer

 This is a Tablet computer.
-It was designed by Apple Industrial Design Team and manufactured by Apple Computer, Inc. and the design director was Jonathan Ive.
-It is dated 2010 and we acquired it in 2012.
+It was designed by Apple Industrial Design Team and manufactured by Apple Inc. and the design director was Jonathan Ive.
+We acquired it in 2012.
 Its medium is aluminum, arsenic-free glass, plastic.
 It is a part of the Product Design and Decorative Arts department.

 The importance of Apple Computer Inc. to computer design and consumer electronics is well established in the history of personal computing and digital technology.
 Incorporated in 1977 by Steve Jobs and Steve Wozniak, Apple has been a design innovator for operating systems, hardware, and software.
 The company has always emphasized good design as an integral element of its business philosophy.
 Its products, including the Macintosh computer (1984), the iPod digital music and media player (2001), and the iPhone smart phone (2007), have changed the way we interact with digital devices and the world around us.